DavidCWebs/local-backup/readme.md

 # Save and exit
 ~~~

-##Utilities
-Both scripts use `rsync` for the incremental backup, with the `--link-dest` option.
-The directory specified by --link-dest is used as a reference point, and any files in source that are unchanged relative to this reference point are hardlinked to their exisiting inode in the reference directory.

-The database backup uses `mysqldump`.

 ##Resources
 I did quite a bit of research for these scripts.
 Here are some of the articles and resources used: